-An entrepreneur with over 30 years’ experience in IT and supply chain logistics, Juay Meng is actively involved in the community serving on various advisory committees.
+An entrepreneur with over 30 years of experience in IT and supply chain logistics, Juay Meng is actively involved in the community serving on various advisory committees.
 He is a passionate advocate for senior volunteerism and harnessing the full potential of seniors.
-He is also Chairman of Punggol North CCC.
-In Thye Hua Kwan Moral Charities, he is both the Treasurer and Chairman of the Disabled Homes which include the three Disabled Homes, the Autism Centre and the Day Activity Centre.
-Juay Meng sits on LTA's Active Mobility Advisory Panel, Merdeka Generation Communications and Engagement Taskforce, SG Cares Steering Committee and Singapore Business Federation Sub-Committee on Aged Workforce.
-He was formerly on MOH's Eldershield/Careshield Review Committee and the NCSS Volunteer Resource Committee.
+He is also Chairman of Sengkang Central Citizens’ Consultative Committee and Treasurer of Thye Hua Kwan Moral Charities.
+Juay Meng sits on LTA's Active Mobility Advisory Panel, Merdeka Generation Communications and Engagement Taskforce, and SG Cares Steering Committee.
+He was formerly on MOH's Eldershield/Careshield Review Committee, the NCSS Volunteer Resource Committee and Singapore Business Federation’s Sub-Committee on Aged Workforce.

 Mr Raymond Chan

-Raymond was co-opted into the Board in March 2017.
-He has more than 30 years of auditing, finance and risk management experience in various MNC financial institutions across United Kingdom, Hong Kong, Singapore and Japan.
-He is currently an Executive Director, Chief Operating Officer in Market and Liquidity Risk in DBS Bank.
-Apart from being the Assistant Honorary Treasurer in RSVP, he also chairs the Human Resources Committee.
-He was an internal auditor in RSVP for the financial year ending 30 June 2015.
+Raymond has been a member of RSVP since 2014.
+He was co-opted into the Board in March 2017 and Vice Chair of RSVP Singapore since 2019.
+He has more than 30 years of auditing, finance and risk management experience in various MNC financial institutions across the United Kingdom, Hong Kong, Singapore and Japan.
+He is currently an Executive Director, Chief Operating Officer in Risk Management Group, Market and Liquidity Risk with DBS Bank.
+In his capacity as RSVP’s Honorary Treasurer, he chairs the Finance and Investment Committees.
+He was also an internal auditor in RSVP for the financial year ending 30 June 2015.
 He also participates actively in Corporate Social Responsibility activities at his current employer.
-In addition, he volunteers as a mentor at Enactus.
+He is a mentor for SMU’s Mentoring Pinnacle 2021 and formerly volunteered as a youth mentor at Enactus.